wezlemin/delta-docs/internal-sideloading/ksign-tutorial.md

 4. Click the ... button at the top right, then click Import File.
 5. Click Files, then click on the Delta IPA you downloaded.
 6. Click Import to App Library.
 7. Wait for the IPA to unzip.
-Afterwards, click Confirm>
+Afterwards, click Confirm.
 8. Click on "Roblox.app - Delta".
 Click Sign, then click Start Signing.
 9. Wait for it to Sign, then click "Go to Install"
 10. Click "Install" for the "download.ipsv.eu.org" pop-up.